So what is Direct Primary Care?

 DPC is not insurance, and although you may be able to get all or most of your healthcare needs met by your primary care physician, health insurance is still recommended in case of unexpected medical expenses, such as hospitalization or major surgery.

-I’m already spending so much on my monthly health insurance premiums; why should I pay more for a DPC membership?
+I’m already spending so much on my monthly health insurance premium; why should I pay more for a DPC membership?

 I never get sick; why would I pay for a DPC membership when I only see a doctor once a year?